nextlevelshit/flash-chat/README.md

 - **IRC Mode**: Traditional linear chat with timestamps and usernames

 ### Data Management
-- **Help**: Click the "Help" button to view usage instructions
+- **Help**: Click the Help button to view usage instructions
-- **Destroy**: Click the "Destroy" button to permanently delete all messages and data
+- **Destroy**: Click the Destroy button to permanently delete all messages and data
 - **Theme Toggle**: Switch between dark and light themes

 ## Technical Architecture